 Yes!
 You can bake the breadsticks a few hours in advance and store them in an airtight container.
 Reheat them in the oven at a low temperature for a few minutes before serving to restore their warm, fresh-baked feel.

-You can customize your board with a variety of cheeses for a cheese board (soft, hard, or creamy), crackers, fresh fruits like cherries or berried, dried fruits, fresh vegetables, or small bowls of hummus, shawarma, dipping sauces, cheese dips, or sauces like honey mustard.
+You can customize your board with a variety of cheeses for a cheese board (soft, hard, or creamy), crackers, fresh fruits like cherries or berried, dried fruits, fresh vegetables, or small bowls of jams, hummus, shawarma, dipping sauces, cheese dips, or sauces like honey mustard.
 This variety will keep your guests coming back for more!

 Bridgford products are widely available at grocery stores and retailers nationwide.
 Check for a freestanding display in the meat section the Salami, Summer Sausage, and Pepperoni, and the freezer aisle for Parkerhouse Style Rolls.